-I am pleased to invite you to our Annual Meeting of Stockholders of A. O. Smith Corporation, to be held at the Ballantyne Hotel & Lodge, 10000 Ballantyne Commons Parkway, Charlotte, North Carolina 28277, on Monday, April 12, 2010, at 3:00 P.M., Eastern Daylight Time.
-At this meeting, you will be asked to vote for the election of directors, ratify the appointment of our independent registered public accounting firm, and consider any other business that may properly come before the meeting.
+I am pleased to invite you to our Annual Meeting of Stockholders of A. O. Smith Corporation, to be held at the Hyatt Regency Jacksonville Riverfront, 225 East Coastline Drive, Jacksonville, Florida, on Monday, April 11, 2011, at 3:00 P.M., Eastern Daylight Time.
+At this meeting, you will be asked to vote for the election of directors, ratify the appointment of our independent registered public accounting firm, provide an advisory vote on compensation of our named executive officers, provide an advisory vote on the frequency of future votes on compensation of our named executive officers, and consider any other business that may properly come before the meeting.

 Again this year, we are taking advantage of the Securities and Exchange Commission rule that authorizes companies to furnish their proxy materials over the Internet.
-On March 3, 2010, we mailed a Notice of Internet Availability of Proxy Materials to our stockholders of record and beneficial owners as of February 15, 2010.
+On March 1, 2011, we mailed a Notice of Internet Availability of Proxy Materials to our stockholders of record and beneficial owners as of February 21, 2011.
 This Notice contains instructions for our stockholders' use of this process, including how to access our Proxy Statement and Annual Report and how to vote on the Internet.
 On the date of mailing of the Notice, all stockholders and beneficial owners will have the ability to access all of the proxy materials on a website referred to in the Notice.
 These proxy materials will be available free of charge.